dr. P.J.E. (Paul) Dekker

 - How to do "Else" (Questions 2007; SUB 2003)

 - How to do Xena (JoLLI 2015 p.
 103-6)

-I am the chair of the ESSLLI Standing Committee that coodinates the organization and programme of the European Summer Schools in Logic, Language and Information since 2007.
+I was the chair of the ESSLLI Standing Committee that coodinated the organization and programme of the European Summer Schools in Logic, Language and Information from 2007 till 2018.

 - Barcelona, 2015, with Louise McNally (OC), Gemma Boleda (OC/PC) and Achim Jung (PC)

 - Tübingen, 2014, with Gerhard Jäger (OC) and Frank Veltman (PC)

 - Düsseldorf, 2013, with Laura Kallmeyer (OC), Wiebke Petersen (OC/PC) and Johan Bos (PC)

 - Opole, 2012, with Janusz Czelakowski and Urszula Wybraniec-Skardowska (OC) and Andreas Herzig (PC)

 - Ljubljana, 2011, with Darja Fiser (OC) and Makoto Kanazawa (PC)